moorepants/learn-multibody-dynamics/nonholonomic-eom.rst

     me.find_dynamicsymbols(Rs_Bo, reference_frame=N) |
     me.find_dynamicsymbols(Rs_Co, reference_frame=N))

-.. todo:: Open and issue about find_dynamicsymbols not supporting an iterable of inputs.
+.. todo:: Open an issue about find_dynamicsymbols not supporting an iterable of inputs.

 We'll need to replace the :math:`\ddot{\bar{q}}` first and then the :math:`\dot{\bar{q}}`.
 Create the first replacement by differentiating the